1770–1772 Russian plague: Consequences

 The plague stimulated local research in disease prevention, which was boosted by discovering indigenous plague in newly conquered territories of the Caucasus.
 The epidemic was professionally exposed to Western European academia through An account of plague which raged in Moscow 1771, published in 1798 in Latin by Belgian physician Charles de Mertens; an English translation was released in 1799.

 Immediate political effect

 Devastation caused by the plague forced the government to reduce taxes and military conscription quotas in the affected provinces; both measures decreased the military capabilities of the state and pushed Catherine to seek truce.
 The statesmen divided between supporters of further pressing into Moldova and Walachia and those who sided with Frederick II's proposal to quit the war and take Polish territories as compensation: nearby Polish lands were seen as cash source while Moldova had to be ceded to the Turks anyway.
 Catherine preferred to suit both parties and engaged in the Partitions of Poland while the war in the South protracted until 1774.
-Orlov, dismissed from the court, retired for a long tour of Europe.

-City planning

-In a move to control disease, authorities banned any burials in the traditional parish cemeteries inside the city of Moscow.
-Instead, they set up a chain of new cemeteries outside the city limits.
-This ring of cemeteries, established in 1771 (Vagankovo and others) is mostly extant today; some were razed to make way for new construction (Dorogomilovo cemetery), some, also destroyed, are now public parks (Lazarevskoe cemetery).
-Rogozhskoye cemetery, east of Moscow, became and remains a leading Old Believers shrine.